sqlxpert/lights-off-aws/README.md

 * **Cut AWS costs up to ⅔ in your sleep**, by tagging your EC2 instances and RDS databases with cron-style schedules.
-Lights Off stops or hibernates the instances, and stops the databases, while you are not using them, then starts them up before you need them again.
+Lights Off stops or hibernates the instances, and stops the databases, while you are not using them, then restarts them before you need them again.
 It's perfect for development and test systems, which are idle at night and on weekends.

 * You can also tag EC2 instances, EBS volumes, and RDS databases to schedule backups.